 60th anniversary of the Rome Treaties, 25/03/2017

-EU heads of state or government will meet in Rome, Italy, on 25 March, for the 60th anniversary of the Rome Treaties.
-This will be an occasion to reflect on the state of the European Union and the future of the integration process.
+EU heads of state or government met in Rome, Italy, on 25 March, for the 60th anniversary of the Rome Treaties.
+This was an occasion to reflect on the state of the European Union and look at the future of the integration process.

 Treaties of Rome were the founding treaties establishing the European Economic Community (EEC) and the European Atomic Energy Community (EAEC), which were signed on 25 March 1957 and entered into force on 1 January 1958.

 With institutional structures similar to that of the European Coal and Steel Community (ECSC), the new communities also comprised four institutions: a Commission, a Council and, shared jointly with the ECSC, an Assembly and a Court.

 The first meeting of the Council of the EEC took place on 25 January 1958 under the chairmanship of Victor Larock, the Belgian Foreign Affairs Minister.